The Ins and Outs of Gun Lubrication

 Why Use Gun Lubricant

-Firearm lubrication should be used for the same basic reasons you need to use lubrication in your motor vehicles – to protect against wear, corrosion and to promote high performance.
-Firearm lubrication is used to ensure that parts do not rub against and damage each other and protect the metal from the effects of corrosion from powders and the environment.
+Firearm lubrication should be used for the same basic reasons you need lubrication in your motor vehicles.
+You must to protect against wear and corrosion, and promote high performance.
+Firearm lubrication ensures parts do not rub against and damage each other.
+It protects the metal from the effects of corrosion from powders and the environment.

 When looking at the individual parts of a firearm, they may look incredibly smooth; however, if you were to look under a microscope, you would notice that these metal surfaces are much rougher than they appear to the naked eye.